YIPinMeta/BMICalculator/README.md

-BMI Calculator in Java
+BMI Calculator
-This is a simple Java program that calculates a person's Body Mass Index (BMI) based on user input.
-It then interprets the result and categorizes it into underweight, normal weight, overweight, or obese.
+A simple Java console application that calculates your Body Mass Index (BMI) based on your weight and height, and provides a health classification based on the result.

-Features
+📋 Features
-Takes user input for weight (in kilograms) and height (in meters)
+Accepts weight in kilograms and height in meters as input

 Calculates BMI using the formula: